 - a) Broad sets of applicability.

 - b) Multiple vendors and numerous users.

-- Broadband access providers widely deploy bidirectional access optics for:
+- Broadband access providers widely deploy bidirectional access optics for a variety of applications, such as:

 - Fiber To The (FTT) Building

 - FTTBusiness

 - FTTHome

 - FTTWireless

 - There are multiple vendors of optical sub-assemblies, modules, and systems that support bidirectional optics at the rates of interest

 - There are many potential user groups

 - Traditional telco and cable system operators

 - Wireless infrastructure providers

 - Municipal and independent operators

+- Subscribers